MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/update-to-spworkflow-manager-when-upgrading-farms.md

 :::image type="content" source="../media/sp-get-wffarm.png" alt-text="display after running get-wffarm command":::

 Take note of the account and the group.
 When you rejoin the workflow farm in the new environment, you must supply the password for the *RunAsAccount*.
-Only users who are members of the AdminGroup will be able to browse the workflow endpoint URI and run the *Register-SPWorkflowService* command.
+Only users who are members of the AdminGroup are able to browse the workflow endpoint URI and run the *Register-SPWorkflowService* command.

 ### Disjoin the old WFM farm